-A great deal is being written about the star players : “Who should be leader of the SNP?
+A great deal is being written about the star players of the SNP leadership race: “Who should be leader of the SNP?
 Should it be Humza?
 Or Ash?
 Or should it be Kate?”
 And most of it isn’t an examination of what they propose to do or whether they know how to do it.
 It’s just personalities.
-Just like the ongoing debate before that between the supporters of Alex and the supporters of Nicola.
-I have long had the sense that too many members support political leaders like monarchs and the whole thing was a matter of personal loyalty.
+Just like the ongoing debate before that between the supporters of Alex Salmond and the supporters of Nicola Sturgeon.
+I have long had the sense that too many members support political leaders like monarchs and the whole thing is a matter of personal loyalty.

 Behind all this is the presumption that the destiny of our nation is in the hands of its leaders.
 I think that’s wrong.
 I hope it’s wrong.
 Today I was inspired by one Twitter thread, which wasn’t about which powerful person just resigned.
 It was about the ordinary people who put these people where they are and made the SNP what it is.